kailashkds/RentalAgreementDMS/replit.md

 ## Multi-language Support
 - **Languages**: English, Hindi, Gujarati, Tamil, Marathi
 - **Implementation**: Translation system with language-specific form labels and language-aware agreement template rendering.
 - **Gujarati PDF Templates**: Complete Gujarati rental agreement template with authentic content structure matching traditional Indian legal document format, including Gujarati numerals, date formatting, and number-to-words conversion.
 Updated on August 13, 2025 to include points 14 & 15 with conditional logic: GST compliance for commercial agreements and police verification requirements when documents are uploaded.
+Maintenance conditional logic fixed to properly display "એસ.એમ. સી. ટેક્ષ અને મેન્ટેનન્સ સાથે" (with SMC Tax and Maintenance) when included, or "પુરા " (complete) when excluded.

 ## Key Features
 - **5-step Document Creation Wizard**: Includes step validation and intelligent text input fields with database search and auto-fill for addresses.
 Customer selection is required in step 1, with manual entry supported for landlord and tenant details in steps 2-3.